flightaware/tohil/Doc/installing/linux.rst

 ::

-   sudo apt install python3-dev python3-pip tcl8.6-dev
+   sudo apt install python3-dev python3-pip tcl8.6-dev # or tcl9.0-dev

 There are a few addition things that are probably nice to have: